Naxela/The_Lightmapper/README.md

-ℹ This Fork is updated version of the Lightmapper for Blender 5.1+
+# This Fork is updated version of the Lightmapper for Blender 5.1+
 <br>

 ## The Lightmapper